Prover Agent: An Agent-Based Framework for Formal Mathematical Proofs: Detailed Experimental Setup

 \textbf{Whole-Proof Generation Methods:} \begin{itemize} \item \textbf{Leanabell-Prover-GD-RL}~\citep{zhang2025leanabellproverposttrainingscalingformal} is a 7B model post-trained through continual training on statement-proof pairs and reinforcement learning using Lean 4 outcome rewards.
 This model is a fine-tuned version of Goedel-Prover-SFT~\citep{lin2025goedelproverfrontiermodelopensource}. \item \textbf{Goedel-Prover-SFT}~\citep{lin2025goedelproverfrontiermodelopensource} is a 7B-parameter model obtained by supervised fine-tuning on DeepSeek-Prover-V1.5-Base~\citep{xin2024deepseekproverv15harnessingproofassistant} with expert-iteration. \item \textbf{STP: Self-Play Theorem Prover}~\citep{dong2025stpselfplayllmtheorem} employs a self-play framework that simultaneously takes on two roles, conjecturer and prover.
 The conjecturer is iteratively trained on statements that are barely provable by the current prover, incentivizing it to generate increasingly challenging conjectures.
 The prover uses standard expert iteration to verify and prove the generated conjectures.
 This model is a fine-tuned version of DeepSeek-Prover-V1.5-SFT~\citep{xin2024deepseekproverv15harnessingproofassistant}, which is a 7B-parameter model. \item \textbf{Kimina-Prover-Preview}~\citep{wang2025kiminaproverpreviewlargeformal} is a 72B-parameter reasoning model that learns specialized formal reasoning patterns via reinforcement learning.
 It is pretrained on a large corpus of formal proofs and fine-tuned with a binary correctness reward and consistency penalty.
 They also provide \textbf{Kimina-Prover-Preview-Distill-7B}, a distilled version from the 72B model. \item \textbf{DeepSeek-Prover-V2}~\citep{ren2025deepseekproverv2advancingformalmathematical} uses DeepSeek-V3 to decompose each theorem into subgoals and then employs the proofs of those subgoals as cold-start data for reinforcement learning using binary correctness rewards and a consistency penalty to ensure that every subgoal appears in the final proof.
-It is implemented as a 671B-parameter model, and a distilled 7B-parameter variant is also provided. \end{itemize}
+It is implemented as a 671B-parameter model, and a distilled 7B-parameter variant is also provided. \item \textbf{Leanabell-Prover-V2}~\citep{ji2025leanabellproverv2verifierintegratedreasoningformal} is a 7B-parameter prover obtained by post-training existing models with verifier-integrated reinforcement learning.
+Two variants are provided: \textbf{Leanabell-Prover-V2-KM}, which is post-trained from Kimina-Prover-Preview-Distill-7B~\citep{wang2025kiminaproverpreviewlargeformal}, and \textbf{Leanabell-Prover-V2-DS}, which is post-trained from DeepSeek-Prover-V2-7B~\citep{ren2025deepseekproverv2advancingformalmathematical}. \item \textbf{Goedel-Prover-V2}~\citep{lin2025goedelproverv2scalingformaltheorem} is a series of open-source provers built on expert-iteration and reinforcement learning, augmented with (i) scaffolded data synthesis (curricula of increasingly difficult synthetic theorems), (ii) verifier-guided self-correction using Lean feedback, and (iii) model averaging. \end{itemize}